 Arthritis symptoms in horses and how to treat the problem

 Arthritis is one of the most common ailments to affect horses, especially in later life.
-Therefore, it’s important to be in a position to spot the problem of arthritis before it becomes a serious problem for your horse.
-With effective treatment, the problem can be controlled to an extent where a horse can still live a reasonable quality of life, so treating horse arthritis quickly should be one of the top priorities of any good horse owner, as this guide explains.
+Therefore, it’s important to be in a position to spot the problem before it becomes a serious problem.
+With effective treatment, the problem can be controlled to an extent where a horse can still live a reasonable quality of life, so treating it quickly should be one of the top priorities of any caring horse owner, as this guide explains.

 How to spot the signs

-There are many ways to spot arthritis symptoms for horses, and the most common signs will be immediately visible to the human eye.
+There are many symptoms that can be identified and the most common signs will be immediately visible to the human eye.
 Keep in mind the following:

-Common signs of horse arthritis include excessive swelling around the joints, lameness, irrational behaviour such as rolling or bucking, general discomfort displayed both inside and outside of the stable, and a sudden reluctance to exercise.
+Common signs include excessive swelling around the joints, lameness, irrational behaviour such as rolling or bucking, general discomfort displayed both inside and outside of the stable, and a sudden reluctance to exercise.

 Once you have diagnosed arthritis as the potential cause of the above problem, it’s best to seek expert veterinary advice to confirm the problem.
-The vet will be able to determine both the presence and severity of the arthritis by taking X-rays.
-Another common method of diagnosing horse arthritis is the famous flexion test.
+The vet will be able to determine both the presence and severity of it by taking X-rays.
+Another common method of diagnosing this condition is the famous flexion test.
 This involves applying pressure to the affected joint for a short amount of time before analysing the horse’s trot.
 This will determine the extent the problem and the likelihood of lameness.

-- As with humans, arthritis is mostly brought about by old age weakening the body’s athleticism.
-Often, arthritis is more common in horses with a long history of hard work and exercise, such as racehorses and performance horses.
-A horse with a less intensive lifestyle may develop arthritis symptoms later in life.
+As with humans, arthritis is mostly brought about by old age weakening the body’s athleticism.
+Often, it’s more common in horses with a long history of hard work and exercise, such as racehorses and performance horses.
+A horse with a less intense lifestyle may develop these symptoms much later in life.

 Unfortunately, there is little any owner can do to prevent the onset of senior horse arthritis – it’s a natural part of ageing.
 However, there are steps you can take to at least keep the problem under control and allow an older horse to enjoy its latter years in relative comfort.

-- Finally, make sure an older horse does not stay idle for an extended length of time.
+Finally, make sure an older horse does not stay idle for an extended length of time.
 Regular exercise, however light, can help prevent horse arthritis causing major discomfort for an older horse.
+Following a horse exercise plan is a great way to make sure your horse gets the right amount of activity.

 Treating equine arthritis